-Duh!
-Cross-training has immense benefits for corporations, especially those with smaller teams and limited workforce.
+Cross-training employees as a part of the training and development program of an organization has immense benefits for corporations, especially those with smaller teams and a limited workforce.
 It helps build stronger teams because employees get to know the challenges faced by their colleagues in their respective job roles.
 This motivates them to be supportive of one another, increasing work efficiency.

 As Jerry Osteryoung, professor of Entrepreneurship and Finance, Jim Moran Institute for Global Entrepreneurship, points out, “Benefits of cross-training include corporate readiness when there is a need to fill the shoes of an employee; providing more variety in employees’ work, which typically results in happier and more productive workers; and the interaction of employees, which builds a sense of teamwork within and between departments as each employee becomes more aware of what other employees and departments do.”